SIrfanH/8086-Microprocessor-8255-PPI-7-Segment-with-Assembly/README.md

 The circuit has two main features which are selected using logic toggle as 1 and 0:
 1. When the logic value is 0 the program takes the binary inputs from the pull down buttons and divides it by two, then displays the decimal output on the 7 segment display.
 2. When the logic value is 1 the program takes the binray inputs from the pull down buttons and multiplies it by two, then displays the decimal output on the 7 segment display.
+3. The program works without using DIV and MUL commands.
 ## Schema
 <p align='center'>
   <img src='https://user-images.githubusercontent.com/49107892/154539541-28c0370c-02a7-455f-8f6a-c03a1d13ccd8.SVG' width='800'>